 Another great option, with a broader variety of electricity plans, is Skellefteå Kraft.
 They have a very high customer satisfaction, and focus a lot on sustainability.
 Right now, they also have a very nice campaign where you get 12 months without the fixed monthly fee, no surcharges, no binding time and no cancellation period.

 As a newcomer in Sweden, it's usually good if you can properly understand the terms, plans and info about energy plans before making you choice.
-That's why we're here to help you out, but it's still a bonus if the electricity companies themselves have their website, terms and customer support in English.
-Below we've summarized what we've found in our research, and you can always auto-translate the websites through your browser.
+Below, we've summarized what we've found in our research in terms of electricity companies offering info and services in English, and you can always auto-translate the websites through your browser.

-Tibber has a very high customer satisfaction score (4.7/5) on Trustpilot, as well as an impressive 75.3 SKI score (the 2nd highest score in Sweden).
-Skellefteå Kraft is also highly rated, and considered a great option for electricity trade among Swedes, according to the ratings.
+Skellefteå Kraft has a high customer satisfaction score (4.3/5) on Trustpilot, as well as an impressive 71.0 SKI score (the 5th highest score in Sweden).

-The cost of your electricity consumption depends on various factors, such as the size of your home, your electricity usage, and the number of occupants.
+The cost of your electricity in Sweden depends on various factors, such as the size of your home, your electricity usage, and the number of occupants.
 Choosing the right electricity provider and contract for your specific needs and housing situation can significantly impact your electricity expenses.
-To find the cheapest electricity provider in Sweden that suits your needs and consumption, you can easily compare providers on settled.se, and proceed to see your price for each energy company.
+To find the cheapest electricity provider in Sweden that suits your needs and consumption, you can easily compare providers right here on settled.se, and proceed to calculate your price for each energy company.

 Sweden is split into four electricity price zones (SE1 to SE4), from north to south.
 The northern regions (SE1, SE2) have significantly lower prices due to excess production from hydropower, while southern regions (SE3, SE4) experience higher prices due to higher demand and a limited production capacity.

 Yes, it’s possible to decide which energy source you prefer, usually the options are wind, hydro or nuclear.
-It’s however not mandatory to decide this yourself, and if you don’t - you’ll get a mix between various energy sources.
+It’s however not mandatory to decide this yourself, and if you don’t - you’ll usually get a mix of various energy sources.

-Further, you can also look for information on your invoices about Fixed Costs (“Fasta kostnader”) and Variable Costs (“Rörliga kostnader”).
+You can also look for information on your invoices about Fixed Costs (“Fasta kostnader”), such as monthly fee ("Månadsavgift") and Variable Costs (“Rörliga kostnader”).
 This is however not to be confused with fixed price plans vs variable price plans, which is a separate thing associated with your electricity trade contract plan.
 Remember, this is complex even for native Swedes.
 Breathe!

 The fixed costs represent the fixed fee that your grid and/or trade provider charges, while the variable costs represent the cost for your consumption of electricity.
 If you feel that you pay too much in variable costs for your electricity trade contract, it’s wise to look for alternatives and compare electricity providers, for example on settled.se.